 Most students, especially children, prefer to come to lessons weekly.
 However adult students often find twice per month works bests to fit in with busy lifestyles.
-Please see the lessons page for full details.
+Please see the lesson options page for full details of packages on offer.

 When can I have my lessons?

 Lessons are available from Wednesday to Saturday.
-Please view the lessons page for full details of packages available.
+Please view the lesson options page for full details of packages available.